samuelcolvin/githubproxy/README.md

 Just add the path of the file you want to proxy to `https://githubproxy.samuelcolvin.workers.dev`.

-E.g. if you want to view the README of the repository `https://github.com/samuelcolvin/githubproxy/blob/main/README.md`, you'd go to:
+E.g. if you want to view this README `https://github.com/samuelcolvin/githubproxy/blob/main/README.md`, you'd go to:

 ``